-SELLING, GENERAL AND ADMINISTRATIVE EXPENSES increased \$1.8 million, or 12.2%, to \$ 16.3 million for the quarter ended September 30, 1998 from \$14.5 million for the comparable quarter in 1997, but decreased as a percentage of sales from 10.5% for the three months ended September 30, 1997 to 9.7% for the three months ended September 30, 1997 to 9.7% for the three months ended September 30, 1998 increased by \$8.2 million, or 20.1%, to \$49.2 million from \$41.0 million in the nine months ended September 30, 1997, but decreased as a percentage of sales from 10.7% for the nine months ended September 30, 1997, but decreased as a percentage of sales from 10.7% for the nine months ended September 30, 1997, but decreased as a percentage of sales from 10.7% for the nine months ended September 30, 1997, but decreased as a percentage of sales from 10.7% for the nine months ended September 30, 1997, but decreased as a percentage of sales from 10.7% for the nine months ended September 30, 1997 period to 9.6% in the comparable period in 1998.
+SELLING, GENERAL AND ADMINISTRATIVE EXPENSES increased \$1.8 million, or 12.2%, to \$16.3 million for the quarter ended September 30, 1998 from \$14.5 million for the comparable quarter in 1997, but decreased as a percentage of sales from 10.5% for the three months ended September 30, 1997 to 9.7% for the three months ended September 30, 1998.
+Such expenses for the nine months ended September 30, 1998 increased by \$8.2 million, or 20.1%, to \$49.2 million from \$41.0 million in the nine months ended September 30, 1997, but decreased as a percentage of sales from 10.7% for the nine months ended September 30, 1997 period to 9.6% in the comparable period in 1998.
 The increase in expenses was primarily attributable to increases in volume-sensitive costs such as sales personnel and credit card fees and included a \$870,000 one-time charge for stock option compensation expense relating to the acceleration in the vesting period of certain of the Company's stock options from seven to four years in connection with the Offering.
 The decrease as a percentage of net sales was primarily attributable to improved expense control and the leveraging of selling, general and administrative expenses over a larger sales base.